AmanUllahFaisal29/AmanUllahFaisal29/README.md

 # 👋 Assalam U Alaikum, I'm Aman Ullah Faisal

-I am an aspiring UI/UX Designer with a passion for creating user-centric designs.
+I am Product Designer Designer with a passion for creating user-centric designs.
 Welcome to my GitHub profile!

 ## About Me
 I'm currently pursuing my Bachelor's in Computer Science, honing my skills in UI/UX design.
 With a keen eye for detail, I aim to make applications both visually appealing and functionally effective.